TonyKaravasilev/CryptoMananaDocs/docs/installation.md

 ### [](#framework-installation-methods){:.book_mark}Framework Installation Methods ###

-There are two supported methods for the framework's installation that are described into the next sections.
+&nbsp;&nbsp;&nbsp;&nbsp;There are two supported methods for the framework's installation that are described into the next sections.

 #### [](#composer-installation-recommended){:.book_mark}Composer Installation (Recommended) ####